markerikson/redux-fundamentals-workshop-exercises/README.md

 If the Create-React-App dev server is running, the application page _should_ automatically updated with any edits you make to the exercise files.
 If that doesn't happen, stop the CRA server and re-run it using `yarn start`.

-### All set up!

-If you didn't get any errors running the setup scripts, you're ready to start the workshop!

-If you want to explore a bit, there are a few things you can do:

-1. go ahead and open `intro/exercises-final/01-js.html` in a browser (don't peak at the solution!).
-It should say `Hello World`.
-Go ahead and open the others if you like.
-2. Then you can run `yarn run storybook` and open `http://localhost:9009` and poke around the storybook for our exercises :)
-3. Then you could run the app with `yarn start`.
-This should pop open a window with a stopwatch which we'll be building.

 ### Any errors?